uwiger/gproc/doc/gproc.md

 ###select/1##

 <pre>select(Continuation::Arg) -&gt; [Match] | {[Match], Continuation} | '$end_of_table'</pre>
 <ul class="definitions"><li><pre>Arg = Continuation | <a href="#type-sel_pattern">sel_pattern()</a></pre></li><li><pre>Match = {Key, Pid, Value}</pre></li></ul>

 Perform a select operation on the process registry

 When Arg = Contination, resume a gproc:select/1 operation (see [ets:select/1](http://www.erlang.org/doc/man/ets.html#select-1)

 When Arg = <code><a href="#type-sel_pattern">sel_pattern()</a></code>, this function executes a select operation, emulating ets:select/1

 [`select/2`](#select-2) offers the opportunity to narrow the search (by limiting to only global or local scope, or a single type of object).
 When only a pattern as single argument is given, both global and local scope, as well as all types of object can be searched.
-Note that the pattern may still limit the select operation so that scanning the entire table is avoided.The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.
+Note that the pattern may still limit the select operation so that scanning the entire table is avoided.

+The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.
 The logical representation for the gproc select operations is given by
 <code><a href="#type-headpat">headpat()</a></code>.<a name="select-2"></a>

 ###select/2##

 <pre>select(Context::<a href="#type-context">context()</a>, Pat::<a href="#type-sel_pattern">sel_pattern()</a>) -> [{Key, Pid, Value}]</pre>